top of page

 March 2025

 On March 12th, 2025, Owed Soap held it's first ever soap-making workshop at the Mountain View Teen Center.
 We taught a class with over 20 students on how to make soap using used cooking oil and our work at Owed Soap.
-Additionally, we added Taichi Kimura to the team to help with our international chapters.
+Additionally, since the start of his volunteering in June 2023, we added Taichi Kimura to the main team to help with our international chapters.

 April 2025